-Municipal Permit - Tenant Responsibility for Illicit Discharge Detection and Elimination (IDDE)
+Tenant Responsibility for Spills and Illicit Discharge Detection and Elimination (IDDE)

 The IDDE program contains several components:

-- A program to document operation and maintenance records for stormwater facilities
+- Operation and maintenance program for stormwater facilities

 - Field inspections of outfalls and stormwater structures to identify and remove illicit discharges

-- A spill response plan with a qualified spill responder
+- Spill response plan with a qualified spill responder

-Tenants are encouraged to consider low impact development (LID) alternatives when designing new projects.
-LID is a stormwater management strategy that emphasizes conservation and existing, natural site features to more closely mimic natural rainwater runoff patterns.
-The success of LID strategies, such as permeable paving, vegetated roofs, and rainwater collection systems, is highly dependent on local conditions.
-Tenants should work closely with Jane Dewell, Maritime Stormwater Program Manager, and their designing engineer to determine if LID alternatives are feasible on their site.
+Tenants are encouraged to consider low impact development (LID) or sustainable ‘green’ stormwater methods when designing new projects.
+LID and green stormwater infrastructure, such as permeable paving, vegetated roofs, and rainwater collection, are management strategies that emphasize conservation and natural site features that more closely mimic natural rainwater runoff.
+Tenants should work closely with Maritime Stormwater Team, and their design engineer to determine if these alternatives are feasible on their site.

 Please contact your property manager or refer to your lease and preferential use language for additional information.